 There’s a ton of information here, such as contact information, a map, and project launcher, but it’s all designed in a way that doesn’t overwhelm.
-A great example of how to include plenty of details without having the contact page appear cluttered.
+This is a great example of how to include plenty of details without having the contact page appear cluttered.

 15. Digital Base

 One of the best examples of a truly professional ‘Contact Us’ page.
-All of the information has been placed neat and tidy.
+All of the information is neat and tidy.
 And, the use of high def image imagery as symbolism is a nice touch as well.

 16. sorman PILLS